A novel nuclear recoil calibration for liquid noble gas detectors: Calibrating an LHe detector with COMIMAC

-As we can see in Fig.~\ref{LHeCalibraionCOMIMACDetailedView}, the COMIMAC helium beam goes through the 1 $\mu$m, 1e-3 Pa vacuum pipe and the 0.1 Pa vacuum space then impinges the SLHe.
-The COMIMAC facility provides the vacuum in the pipe.
-The 0.1 Pa vacuum above the liquid helium is determined by the temperature, 0.5 K~\cite{Donnelly98}.
-In principle, the lower the temperature of LHe, the smaller the vacuum of the space.
-So, in an actual cryogenic setup, if the temperature is below 0.5 K, the vacuum would be less than 0.1 Pa, and the chance of an incident particle being scattered would be even smaller.
+The temperature determines the vacuum of the 1.0 cm height space.
+In principle, the lower the temperature of LHe, the lower the vacuum of the space~\cite{Donnelly98}.
+So, in an actual cryogenic setup as Fig.~\ref{LHeCalibraionCOMIMACDetailedView}, if the temperature of the SLHe is below 0.5 K, the vacuum of the 1.0 cm height space would be less than 0.1 Pa.
+The chance of an incident particle being scattered in the area would be smaller than when the SLHe is 0.5 K.

 Helium gas has a boiling point of 4.2 K and a lambda point of 2.17 K~\cite{Donnelly98}.
-Below 2.17 K, LHe turns to a superfluid status.
-Moreover, it is well known that superfluid helium can creep up along the inner walls of a chamber against the force of gravity.
-So in the setup shown in Fig.~\ref{LHeCalibraionCOMIMAC}, without a special mechanical design, the atoms will climb up the pipe's inner walls and then vaporate at certain places where the temperature is above 4.2 K. If this happens, the incident helium beam will be ``absorbed'' entirely by the evaporated helium gas.
+Below 2.17 K, LHe changes to a superfluid phase to become SLHe, which has many different properties to general LHe.
+The most relevant one might be that superfluid helium can creep up along the inner walls of a chamber against the force of gravity.
+In the setup shown in Fig.~\ref{LHeCalibraionCOMIMAC}, without a special mechanical design, the SLHe atoms will climb up the pipe's inner walls then vaporize at a certain place where the temperature is above 4.2 K. If this happens, the incident helium beam will be ``absorbed'' entirely by the vaporized helium gas.
 Accordingly, we designed a beam pipe with two nested pipes, as shown in Fig.~\ref{LHeCalibraionCOMIMACDetailedView}.
-The inner one allows a helium beam to go through and has a diameter of 1 $\mu$m (the default diameter of the COMIMAC facility).
-The out one is intentionally designed to let SLHe atoms creep and eventually flow to the helium recycling system (a pump).
-There is a vacuum layer between the two nested pipes to reduce heat leakage.
-In the figure, the pink strips represent the creeping SLHe atoms, which will move upwards along the pipe's wall, as the green lines indicate.
+The inner one has a diameter of 2 cm, which would allow the helium beam to go through.
+The out one is intentionally designed to let SLHe atoms creep and eventually flow to the helium recycling system (a molecular pump is connected).
+There is a 0.5 cm thickness vacuum layer between the two nested pipes to reduce heat leakage.
+In the figure, the pink strips represent the creeping SLHe atoms, which will move upwards along the pipe walls, as the green lines indicate.